vinhnx/Ciapre-Xcode-theme/README.md

 2. `cd Ciapre-Xcode-theme`

-3. `cp Ciapre.dvtcolo rtheme Ciapre\ Blue.dvtcolortheme ~/Library/Developer/Xcode/UserData/FontAndColorThemes`
+3. `cp Ciapre.dvtcolortheme Ciapre \2.dvtcolortheme Ciapre\ Blue.dvtcolortheme ~/Library/Developer/Xcode/UserData/FontAndColorThemes`

     *Note*: you may have to make `FontAndColorThemes` folder in `~/Library/Developer/Xcode/UserData/` if you haven't changed your color themes, by `mkdir ~/Library/Developer/Xcode/UserData/FontAndColorThemes`.